syahmadaws/custom-ad-domain-join-with-auto-scaling/README.md

 ## Creating a stack in CloudFormation
 ![Create a stack](images/create_ssm_automation_cfn_stack_01.png)

 ## Example of stack details configured for an Automation runbook creation and parameters.
-NOTE: the password is hidden and created as a SecureString.
+The password is hidden and created as a SecureString parameter data, which is encrypted and decrypted using an AWS KMS key.
+Learn more by visiting [AWS documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html#what-is-a-parameter).
 ![Specificy stack details](images/create_ssm_automation_cfn_stack_02.png)

 ***